BrandonSmith710/BrandonSmith710.github.io/aboutme.md

 subtitle: Brandon Smith
 ---

-With an honest desire to learn about and understand the world through technology, I am excited on a daily basis by the opportunity to form hypotheses concerning real world events, investigate data, sculpt predictions, and learn from any findings.
-Currently my goals are to build more projects and applications that showcase the services and products I offer.
-When in a comfortable environment with other engaged data scientists, I find that there is no challenge which cannot be overcome by creating, connecting, collaborating and learning.
-I believe everyday is an opportunity to be the best, and that facing new challenges is what allows a me to evolve.
+With an earnest desire to learn about and understand the world through technology, I am excited on a daily basis by opportunities to form hypotheses concerning real world events, investigate data, sculpt predictions, and learn from findings.
+When in a comfortable environment with other engaged data scientists, I find that there is no challenge which cannot be overcome by connecting, collaborating, creating and learning.
+Currently my goals are to build more projects and applications which implement the services I offer.
+I believe everyday is an opportunity to be the best, and that facing new challenges allows me to evolve.

 Here's a bit more about me: